 The CCPA requires businesses to honor opt-out preference signals as a request to opt-out of sale of their personal information.
 The California Department of Justice (DOJ) included this in their CCPA regulations, adopted in 2020.
-The PPA's regulations, adopted in 2023, update the opt-out preference signal requirement.
+The PPA's regulations, adopted in 2023, updated the opt-out preference signal requirement.

 The author argues that now that California businesses receiving opt-out preference signals are required to honor them under the CCPA, there is a significant opportunity to expand consumer access by requiring browsers to offer similar preference signals to consumers.
-This bill provides that a business shall not develop or maintain a browser that does not include a setting that enables a consumer to send an opt-out preference signal to a business with which the consumer interacts through the browser.
-It requires the setting to be easy for a reasonable person to locate and enable.
-To ensure this effectuates the goals of the browser requirement, the bill further prohibits a business from developing or maintaining a device through which a consumer interacts with a business that does not include a setting that enables the consumer to send an opt-out preference signal to that business pursuant to regulations.
+This bill provides that a business shall not develop or maintain a browser or browser engine that does not include a setting that enables a consumer to send an opt-out preference signal to a business with which the consumer interacts through the browser.
+It requires the setting to be easy for a reasonable person to locate and configure.
 The bill authorizes the PPA to adopt regulations.